cj-mills/christianjmills-quarto/posts/crop-images-on-gpu-tutorial/index.md

 ---
-categories:
-- unity
-- tutorial
+title: How to Crop Images With a GPU in Unity
 date: 2021-3-20
-description: This post covers how to efficiently crop images in Unity with a GPU.
+image: ./images/crop_image_on_gpu_unity_1.gif
+title-block-categories: false
+layout: post
+toc: false
 hide: false
-layout: post
 search_exclude: false
-title: How to Crop Images With a GPU in Unity
-toc: false
+description: This post covers how to efficiently crop images in Unity with a GPU.
+categories: [unity, tutorial]
 ---

 * [Introduction](#introduction)